 iii.
 GUSSIE WELLER, b.
 1891, Vilna; d.
 23 Aug 1975, NJ.

 iv.
 LENA WELLER, b.
 01 Sep 1894, Vilna; d.
 1974, Norwalk, CT.

-Shimon and Neche, and several of their other children, remained in Kovno and never immigrated to the US.
+Shimon and Neche, and four other children, remained in Kovno and never immigrated to the US.
 Shimon died around 1904, when his daughter Lena was about ten.
 One story is that he died of a broken heart because he felt responsible for his part in an accident in a grain mill that resulted in the death of his cousin.
 Another story is that Shimon died as a result of an accident in a grain mill.
 After his death, Neche supported the family by working as a rag monger, buying and selling rags from a cart.

 We assume any family members who remained in Vilna perished either at the hands of the Lithuanians by August 1941 or when the Germans cleared out the Kovno ghetto in 1944.